 Online TIPS training programs typically include interactive video lessons, quizzes, and assessments designed to understand responsible alcohol service comprehensively.
 Upon completing the online course, individuals must pass a final exam or assessment to receive their TIPS certification.

 If you’re working in a grocery or liquor store, you can get the off-premises TIPS training from them too.

 The cost of TIPS certification can vary depending on several factors, including the specific TIPS program, the provider, and the state where the certification is obtained.
 You can visit websites like GetTIPS for prices.

 On average, TIPS certification for individuals should cost around $50, depending on the program and provider.
 Some TIPS programs may charge additional materials, assessments, or recertification fees.

 It is important to note that some employers may cover the cost of TIPS certification as part of their training and development programs.
-Additionally, some TIPS providers offer discounts or special pricing for groups or organizations.
+Some TIPS providers offer discounts or special pricing for groups or organizations.

 How Do I Check if Someone Is TIPS Certified?

 To check if someone is TIPS certified, visit the website at https://www.gettips.com/certification-lookup.